Count Felix Sumarokov-Elston: Marriage and issue

 In 1882, Count Felix was present at a reception meant to introduce Prince Alexander of Battenberg to Russia's wealthiest and most eligible heiress, Zinaida Yusupova.
-Zinaida and Felix met and fell in love and married in Saint Petersburg on 4 April 1882 to the disappointment of Zinaida's father, who had hoped for a royal son-in-law.
+Count Felix met Zinaida and fell in love.
+They married in Saint Petersburg on 4 April 1882, to the disappointment of Zinaida's father, who had hoped for a royal son-in-law.

-Only ten months after the wedding, their first son Nicholas was born.
+Only ten months after the wedding, their son Nicholas was born.
 Two more sons died in infancy, followed by the birth of Felix in 1887.
+Like his father before him, Count Felix was granted the right to bear his wife's surname and title, and to bestow it upon their sons in addition to his own title.

-The pair had over fifty estates and palaces but mostly lived at the Moika Palace, their Crimean Palace and Arkhangelskoye.
-Like his father before him, Felix was granted the right to bear his wife's name and title and bestow it upon their sons in addition to his own title.
-Felix was ill-equipped to manage his wife's immense fortune and made many bad investments.
+The couple had over fifty estates and palaces but mostly lived at the Moika Palace, their Crimean Palace and Arkhangelskoye.
+He was ill-equipped to manage his wife's immense fortune and made many bad investments.

 His younger son later wrote in his memoirs: "Our relations with our father were always very distant.
 They merely consisted of kissing his hand in the morning and evening.
 He knew nothing of life and neither my brother nor I ever talked frankly with him."

 Career

-From 1883 to 1885, he worked at the Ministry of Internal Affairs, after which he was made adjutant to Grand Duke Sergei, a position he would hold for almost twenty years, until Sergei's assassination in 1905.
+From 1883 to 1885, he worked at the Ministry of Internal Affairs.
+He subsequently was made adjutant to Grand Duke Sergei, a position he would hold for almost twenty years until the Grand Duke's assassination in 1905.
 That year, he was made a major general to Nicholas II.
 From 1908, he was left in charge of the Imperial Cavalry.